Using Microcks CLI

 🗓️ Last updated on May 16, 2024 | 3 | Improve this pageOverview

 , a command-line tool for interacting with Microcks APIs.
-It allows to launch tests or import API artifacts with minimal dependencies.
+It allows for launching tests or importing API artifacts with minimal dependencies.
 It is managed and released independently of the core Microcks server components within its own GitHub repository.
 The CLI connects to API and uses Service Account and so it’s definitely worth the read 😉

-The CLI also supports authenticated and non-authenticated mode when Microcks is deployed without Keycloak.
-You’ll still have to provide client id and secret to commands but they will be ignored.
+The CLI also supports authenticated and non-authenticated modes when Microcks is deployed without Keycloak.
+You’ll still have to provide the client ID and secret to commands, but they will be ignored.
 See issue #23 for more details.

 1. Install the CLI